By Devin Gharibian-Saki, Chief Solution Officer, Redwood Software

 Starting with workload automation lets you see maximum impact to process efficiency and cost in the shortest time, and relieves much of the heavy lifting associated with legacy scheduling software.

-Naturally, as automation and robotics experts for more than two decades, we know that the benefits and potential far outweigh the financial cost for any business.
+Naturally, as automation experts for more than two decades, we know that the benefits and potential far outweigh the financial cost for any business.
 But it’s also true that over-complicated, under-specced solutions are also being pushed hard by some in the sector.

 If you’re not an automation expert, telling the difference between the two isn’t always that easy.
 But by taking a measured approach with legacy processes, you can asses the benefits for yourself.